 Did you know that the strongest predictor of success in the 21st century workspace is emotional intelligence?
-In fact, emotional intelligence has been ranked among the top 15 skills needed for professional success in 2022 and beyond by the World Economic Forum.
+In fact, certain skills that are encompassed by emotional intelligence have been ranked among the top 10 skills deemed to be of greatest importance for workers in 2023 by the World Economic Forum.

 So, what’s emotional intelligence, how does emotional intelligence training work, and how can you benefit from it in the workspace and beyond?

 The term emotional intelligence (also known as EI or EQ) was coined by two American psychologists, Peter Salovey and John Mayer, and brought into fashion by Dan Goleman in his book of the same name.
 Emotional intelligence refers to your ability to recognize emotions in yourself and others, and the ability to use this awareness to manage your behavior and relationships.

 “The emotionally intelligent person is skilled in four areas: identifying emotions, using emotions, understanding emotions, and regulating emotions,” as Salovey and Mayer write in their research.

 Emotional intelligence is a power skill that can be learned and developed to help you advance in your personal and professional life.

 Emotional intelligence training is a process that aims to increase individuals’ fluency in emotional intelligence.
 The training typically focuses on improving participants’ understanding and management of their own emotions as well as their ability to recognize and respond to the emotions of others. elev8 carry out an integrated approach to emotional intelligence training, by using a mixture of learning paths and methodologies to meet individual learning styles and aims.

 Why is Emotional Intelligence Training Important in the Workplace?